Modularising Verification Of Durable Opacity: A Modular Proof Technique

-$CM$ shown in Fig.~\ref{fig:CDT} implements $AM$ on an architecture with persistent and volatile memory: instead of reading and writing directly to a (persistent) memory $mem$, it first of all writes to some an intermediate volatile cache $vmem$.
-Functional correctness is not affected, when all transactions read and write to the volatile cache $vmem$.
-However, on a crash the data in the cache is lost, and computation can only resume from the state of the persistent memory $pmem$.
-To ensure opacity, $pmem$ therefore has to be updated at least in commit, to make sure that the new memory snapshot that results from the successful commit is available even after a crash.
+We now describe the instance of \CM that we use (see \reffig{fig:CDT}). \CM implements \AM on an architecture with persistent and volatile memory: instead of writing directly to persistent memory $mem$ (as in the case of \AM), \CM first writes to the concrete volatile memory, $vmem$, and this is later flushed to the concrete persistent memory, $pmem$.

+Functional correctness is not affected when all transactions read and write to $vmem$ instead of $mem$.
+However, after a crash the data in $vmem$ is lost, and computation resumes from the state of $pmem$.
+Therefore, to ensure durable opacity, we have to ensure that $pmem$ is updated during a commit so that the memory snapshot that results from the successful commit is available even after a crash.
+For a lazy STM implementation like \NOREC, committing the write set is the only place in the code which writes to memory, so the implementation must update both $vmem$ and $pmem$ during a commit write back.

+In \NOREC, a crash occurring partway through a commit write back may result in an inconsistent memory state, i.e., one that is not a snapshot of the successfully completed transactions.
+We treat transactions that crash during (or before) a commit write back to be an aborted transaction, thus any memory updates performed by a partially completed write back operation must be reverted.
+To make this possible, we keep a {\em persistent} log $plog$ that stores old values for those locations of the write set that have already been committed.